 Clearwater Christian College provides an excellent living experience through its campus-operated and supervised residence halls.
 The residence hall experience is recommended for all eligible students, for it gives a great opportunity to learn responsibility, to develop a spirit of cooperation, to help others, and to provide or obtain encouragement from peers.
 The residence halls are supervised by the Office of Student Affairs.
-Residence hall supervisors and "parents" as well as select upperclass students aid this office with supervision.
-All students who are under the age of 23 and who are enrolled for at least 9 semester hours are required to reside in the campus residence halls unless they are married, armed forces veterans who have served active duty and are at least 20 years of age.
-Students may live with parents, other adult relatives or legal guardians.
+Residence hall supervisors as well as select upper-class students aid this office with supervision.
+All single degree seeking students are required to live in the residence halls.
+Students who are 23 years old by the opening of College, living with their family, in their last semester with fewer than 9 hours to finish, or a veteran of 2 years active military service and 20 years old, may live off campus.